Leader of company that flies Trump 2020 flag warns of layoffs if president isn’t reelected

 According to its website, DMC manufactures tools and electronics for the aerospace, military and aircraft industries.
 Like many companies, DMC has struggled with financial strain brought on by the coronavirus pandemic.

-But the letter also underscores a polarized political context in which some see the upcoming election as a crossroads in the nation’s economic future that could either lead to a way out of the crisis, or deepen the fallout.
+But the letter also underscores a polarized political context in which some see the upcoming election as a crossroads in the nation’s economic future that could either lead to a way out of the crisis or deepen the fallout.

-In the letter, Daniels informed employees that due to industry-wide reductions in airline travel and civilian aircraft construction, the company is “more dependent than ever before” on military contracts.
-He then argued that Democrats have historically cut military funding, and a Biden victory would lead to lower profits and a need to reduce workforce.
+In the letter, Daniels informed employees that because of industry-wide reductions in airline travel and civilian aircraft construction, the company is “more dependent than ever before” on military contracts.
+He then argued that Democrats have historically cut military funding and a Biden victory would lead to lower profits and a need to reduce the workforce.

 The incident prompted mixed reactions among the employees and raised questions over the appropriateness of the message.
-It was seen by some employees as an attempt to coerce their votes.
+It was seen by some workers as an attempt to coerce their votes.

 Several of the company’s employees told the local TV channel that they felt intimidated and offended by the letter.

-“I don’t feel like it was correct to do something like that,” Stan Smith, a DMC employee, told WESH 2 News.
+“I don’t feel like it was correct to do something like that,” Stan Smith, a DMC employee, told WESH.
 “That’s like me coming to work because we had all these Black killings and I should come in here and wear a Black Lives Matter shirt and bring out hats and pass them out to everyone.
-I felt like it was unfair,” Smith said.
+I felt like it was unfair.”

 Other employees seem unfazed and said they planned to vote for Trump anyway.